Beautiful Country Of Malta-Ultimate Guide 2024

 2. Accommodation

-• Book in Advance: Malta is a popular tourist destination, especially in peak seasons.
+• Book in Advance: Malta is a popular tourist family-friendly destination, especially in peak seasons.
 Book your accommodation early to secure the best options.

 • Consider Location: Choose your base depending on your interests.
 Valletta is great for history and culture, Sliema and St. Julian’s for nightlife and dining, and Gozo for a quieter, more rural experience.